Understanding Intrinsic Robustness Using Label Uncertainty: Incorporating Label Uncertainty in Intrinsic Robustness

 \section{Incorporating Label Uncertainty in Intrinsic Robustness}

+In this section, we first propose a new concentration estimation framework by imposing a constraint based on label uncertainty (Definition \ref{def:label uncertainty}) on the search space with respect to the standard problem \eqref{eq:opt concentration}.
+Then, we explain why this yields a more realistic intrinsic robustness limit.

-In this section, we introduce our definition of label uncertainty and show how to include it in the intrinsic robustness measures.
-Let $(\cX,\mu)$ be the input probability space and $\cY=\{1,2,\ldots,k\}$ denote the complete set of labels.
-A function $\eta:\cX\rightarrow[0,1]^k$ is said to capture the \emph{full label distribution}~\citep{geng2016label,gao2017deep}, if $[\eta(\bx)]_y$ corresponds to the description degree of $y$ to $\bx$ for any $\bx\in\cX$ and $y\in\cY$, and $\sum_{y\in[k]} [\eta(\bx)]_y = 1$ holds for any $\bx\in\cX$.
-For classification tasks that rely on human labeling, one can approximate the label distribution with respect to any input by collecting human labels from multiple human annotators~\citep{peterson2019human}.
-When human uncertainty labels are not available, one can use methods, such as label distribution learning \citep{geng2016label,shen2017label}, to estimate the underlying label distribution $\eta(\cdot)$.
+Let $(\cX,\mu)$ be the input probability space and $\cY=\{1,2,\ldots,k\}$ be the set of labels. $\eta:\cX\rightarrow[0,1]^k$ is said to capture the \emph{full label distribution}~\citep{geng2016label,gao2017deep}, if $[\eta(\bx)]_y$ corresponds to the description degree of $y$ to $\bx$ for any $\bx\in\cX$ and $y\in\cY$, and $\sum_{y\in[k]} [\eta(\bx)]_y = 1$ holds for any $\bx\in\cX$.
+For classification tasks that rely on human labeling, one can approximate the label distribution for any input by collecting human labels from multiple human annotators.
+Our experiments use the CIFAR-10H dataset that did this for the CIFAR-10 test images~\citep{peterson2019human}.

-For any subset $\cE\in\pow{(\cX)}$, we introduce the notion of \emph{label uncertainty} to capture the average uncertainty level with respect to the label assignments of the inputs within $\cE$:
+For any subset $\cE\in\pow{(\cX)}$, we introduce \emph{label uncertainty} to capture the average uncertainty level with respect to the label assignments of the inputs within $\cE$:

 \begin{definition}[Label Uncertainty] Let $(\cX,\mu)$ be the input probability space and $\cY=\{1,2,\ldots,k\}$ be the complete set of class labels.
 Suppose $c:\cX\rightarrow\cY$ is a concept function that assigns each input $\bx$ a label $y\in\cY$.
 Assume $\eta:\cX\rightarrow[0,1]^{k}$ is the underlying label distribution function, where $[\eta(\bx)]_y$ represents the description degree of $y$ to $\bx$.
 For any subset $\cE\in\pow{(\cX)}$ with measure $\mu(\cE)>0$, the \emph{label uncertainty} ($\LU$) of $\cE$ with respect to $(\cX, \mu)$, $c(\cdot)$ and $\eta(\cdot)$ is defined as: